Updated June 9, 2021

 - Secured the use of the DPA for testing supplies.

-- Created a webinar series featuring physician leadership from the FDA and CDC that was viewed by thousands of physicians and addresses the science, evidence and process of vaccine development and distribution, regulatory review and what physicians need to know.
+- Collaborated to create a webinar series featuring physician leadership from FDA and CDC that was viewed by thousands of physicians and addresses the science, evidence and process of vaccine development and distribution, regulatory review and what physicians need to know about each authorized vaccine.
+Also hosted an additional webinar focused on COVID-19 therapeutics with the FDA Acting Commissioner.

-- Created materials on COVID-19 for physicians to distribute to their patients.
+- Created materials on COVID-19 for physicians to distribute to their patients and developed a web-based COVID-19 Vaccine Resource Center.

 - Strongly supported and secured evidence-based, fully transparent review process of COVID-19 vaccine candidates with no political interference; fair and equitable allocation of vaccines; and appropriate prioritization of vaccines to high-risk groups, including physicians.